clustering — Clustering#

 Return the cluster centroid.

 Return the cluster reconstructed position using the eta function calibrated for 2 and 3 pixel clusters.
-If cluster size is not 2 or 3, reconstruct the position with the centroid.

 Arguments#